woodun/woodun.github.io/index.md

 * * *

-> Boredom is my greatest enmey.
+> Boredom is my greatest enemy.